wazuh/wazuh-indexer/test-tools/scripts/README.md

 Even if these scripts can be executed in almost any Linux environment, we expect it to be used alongside the Vagrant environment defined in the `test-tools`, using the scripts inside the VMs to facilitate the validation steps.

+## GitHub token requirements

+Create a personal access token for GitHub with at least `read:packages` permissions.

 ### Validation flow

 1. Check the package artifact is generated (run on each node)